Bocon778/discord-tag-bot/README.md

 a simple, fast tag bot
 > [!NOTE]
 > This bot is still in development; there may be vulnerabilities or unpatched bugs

+> [!WARNING]
+> There are still a few issues if you host it yourself, you will need to manually edit these (application emojis, etc.)
 ## Customization
 To edit tags, edit `data/tags.json`.
 You can use the tags already present in this repo as an example.